Christophenkoa/Gsoc-2021-CiviCRM/README.md

 * https://wiki.civicrm.org/

 ## Install the extension
-before the extension been published on civicrm public extension, you can download it [here](https://github.com/Christophenkoa/gsoc_multi_currency_civi_crm) and install it on your CMS.
+before the extension been published on civicrm public extension, you can clone it [here](https://github.com/Christophenkoa/gsoc_multi_currency_civi_crm) and install it on your favorite CMS.

 ## Work done
 * Before been able to implement multi currency feature, I notice that multicurrency type table doesn't involve any currency (the table schema doesn't envolve any currency column.
 It envolves minimum fee without a currency column for it).
 That is why I made a pull on the civi core repository to incorporate add a colum currency to membership type table ([pull link]()).